 Back in 1993, the Eastern Turkestan Islamic Movement (IDTB) was created, advocating the creation of a Sharia Islamic state in East Turkestan and the conversion of the entire population of the region to Islam.
 The organization was founded by Hasan Maksum, who is also Abu-Muhammad al-Turkestani (1964-2003) - a native of Kashgar and a professional fighter who joined the armed organization that opposed the Chinese authorities in Xinjiang at the age of twenty.
 Subsequently, Maksum was granted asylum in Afghanistan, and the Taliban issued him an Afghan passport.
 After pushing the Taliban back to Pakistan, he moved to where he died in 2003.
 Establishing Uighur radicals with the Afghan Taliban and Al Qaeda led to the gradual spread of Salafism among the younger part of the radical supporters of Uyghur independence and the creation of East Turkestan Islamic Sharia state.

-In 1997, the IDTF was reorganized, after which the movement began active military operations in Xinjiang, receiving financial and military assistance from the Afghan Taliban and international terrorist organizations such as the Al Qaeda banned in Russia.
-After the death of Hassan Maxum, the organization was actually headed by Abdul Shakur al-Turkestani, who was killed only in 2012, also in Pakistan, as a result of an attack by an American drone.
-IDVT fighters managed to carry out a whole series of terrorist acts on the territory of the PRC.
-They include a warehouse explosion in Urumqi 23 in May 1998, an explosion in Khotan 25 in March 1999, an explosion in Aksu 19 in August 2010, an attack in Khotan 18 in July 2011 and Kashgar 30-31 in July 2011, capture hostages in Hume 28 in December 2011, attack in Kashgar 28 in February 2012.
-Also, militants of the Islamic Movement of Eastern Turkestan take part in the civil war in Afghanistan and armed resistance of Waziristan in the Tribal Zone in Pakistan.
-In China, as well as the USA, Kazakhstan, Kyrgyzstan and a number of other states, the Islamic Movement of Eastern Turkestan is recognized as a terrorist organization.
-By the way, in the People’s Republic of China terrorists also consider the much more moderate political organization of the Uyghur people - the World Uygur Congress, headed by well-known Uyghur human rights activist Rabiya Kadir.
-According to the Chinese leadership, this organization may be behind the organization of riots in Urumqi in 2009.
-Then, as a result of clashes that took place on July 5 2009, 129 people died, about 1600 people were injured and injuries of varying severity.
-The cause of the unrest was the revenge of the Uyghur activists for the events in the Chinese province of Guangdong, where a mass brawl broke out between Chinese and Uygur workers as a result of a domestic quarrel, during which two Uighurs died.
-In response to Urumqi, the Uygur radicals staged a “Chinese pogrom”, but the unrest was suppressed by the police and militarized police.
-Thirty detained participants in the riots were sentenced to the death penalty of the PRC - the death penalty.
+In 1997, the ETIM was reorganized, after which the movement began active armed operations in Xinjiang, receiving financial and military assistance from the Afghan Taliban and international terrorist organizations such as Al-Qaeda, banned in Russia.
+After the death of Hassan Maksum, the organization was actually headed by Abdul Shakur al-Turkestani, who died only in 2012 - also in Pakistan, as a result of an attack by an American drone.
+ETIM militants managed to carry out a whole series of terrorist attacks on the territory of the PRC.
+Among them are the explosion of a warehouse in Urumqi on May 23, 1998; hostages in Gum on December 25, 1999, an attack in Kashgar on February 19, 2010.
+Also, militants of the East Turkestan Islamic Movement take part in the civil war in Afghanistan and the armed resistance of Waziristan in the Tribal Zone in Pakistan.
+In China, as well as the United States, Kazakhstan, Kyrgyzstan and a number of other states, the East Turkestan Islamic Movement is recognized as a terrorist organization.
+By the way, in the PRC, a much more moderate political organization of the Uyghur people, the World Uyghur Congress, headed by the well-known Uyghur human rights activist Rabiya Kadeer, is also considered terrorists.
+According to the Chinese leadership, this organization may be behind the organization of mass riots in Urumqi in 18.
+Then, as a result of the clashes that occurred on July 2011, 30, 31 people died, about 2011 people were injured and injured of varying severity.
+The reason for the unrest was the revenge of Uyghur activists for the events in the Chinese province of Guangdong, where as a result of a domestic quarrel, a mass brawl broke out between Chinese and Uyghur workers, during which two Uyghurs were killed.
+In response, Uyghur radicals staged a "Chinese pogrom" in Urumqi, but the unrest was suppressed by the police and paramilitary police.
+Thirty of the detained rioters were sentenced to the capital punishment of the PRC - the death penalty.

 Bloody attacks - the work of extremists